nickbnf/glogg/doc/documentation.rst

 G             jump to the last line of the file (selecting it) ' or "        start a quickfind search in the current screen (forward and backward) n or N        repeat the previous quickfind search forward/backward
-* or .        search for the nexto ccurence of the currently selected text / or ,        search for the previous occurence of the currently selected text f             activate 'follow' mode, which keep the display as the tail of the file (like "tail -f") m             put a mark on current selected line
+\* or .        search for the next occurence of the currently selected text / or ,        search for the previous occurence of the currently selected text f             activate 'follow' mode, which keep the display as the tail of the file (like "tail -f") m             put a mark on current selected line